robin-ochieng/corrective-RAG-LangGraph/docs/overview.md

 - **RetrieveNode (`nodes/retrieve.py`):**
   - Reads the question from `GraphState`, fetches relevant documents via the retriever, and stores them on the state.
 - **DocumentGraderNode (`nodes/document_grader.py`):**
-  - Runs an LLM-powered relevance grader with structured Pydantic output (or a heuristic grader in offline mode).
+  - Runs an LLM-powered relevance grader with structured Pydantic output.
   - Filters out non-relevant documents and flags the state for web search when the kept context is too thin.
 - **WebSearchNode (`nodes/web_search.py`):**
   - Calls the Tavily API when more evidence is required and appends fresh documents to the state.
   - Records query metadata and toggles the `web_search_required` flag depending on whether useful context was found.
 - **GenerationNode (`nodes/generation.py`):**
   - Crafts the final answer using a RAG prompt, combining retrieved and web-sourced context with the user’s question.
   - Supports configurable LLMs, source annotations, and exposes the last prompt for observability.
-Falls back to a heuristic answer generator when LLM credentials are absent.
 - **GraphState (`nodes/state.py`):**
   - The shared data structure carrying question, retrieved docs, critiques, flags, and metadata through the graph.